 All students must be admitted to the Teacher Education Program and to Supervised Teaching in order to earn this degree.
 See application procedures at the beginning of this section of catalog.

 In order to meet Missouri state teacher certification requirements, candidates for the Bachelor of Science in Education degree are required to meet the following grade point average requirements: at least a 2.50 GPA on all course work attempted at all colleges attended; at least a 2.50 GPA in the certificate subject area (major field of study in Social Science requires a 2.75 GPA) which includes all courses listed under C; at least a 2.50 GPA in any additional certificate subject area; at least a 2.50 GPA in the professional education courses; and no grade lower than a “C” in all professional education courses.
 All GPA requirements include both Missouri State and transfer grades.
-Additional State Board of Education certification rules require passing scores on all portions of the College Basic Academic Subject Examination (CBASE) and successful completion of the appropriate Praxis II Examination Specialty Area Test with a score equal to Missouri’s qualifying score.
+Additional State Board of Education certification rules require passing scores on all five sub-sets of the Missouri General Education Assessment (MoGEA) and successful completion of the Missouri Educator Gateway Assessments (MEGA).

 The curriculum for secondary teaching leads to the degree of Bachelor of Science in Education and carries with it an initial professional certificate (PCI) to teach in the state of Missouri.